 You will not be penalized in other races if you pee during a triathlon course when out of sight of fans.
 However, it is considered rude and disrespectful to other athletes if you relieve yourself too close to the road.
 If you need to go, make sure to do it away from the racecourse.

 We hope you found this blog post helpful!
-Remember, if you think you may need to go to the bathroom during a triathlon, make sure to do so before the race starts.
+Remember, if you think you need to go to the bathroom during a triathlon, do so before the race starts.

 P.S.
 If this post was helpful, check out our other blog post on triathlon training tips!